By Rhonda Carrier

 These special Halloween tours take visitors underground into the Blair Street Vaults, where Burke and Hare are said to have hunted for victims, abandoned in the early 19th century.
 Alternatively, there’s a 1.5hr Halloween Ghostboat ride through the dark haunted waters of the Union Canal, or for those with older kids, the late-night Haunted Halloween Tour.
 No under-5s are allowed on tours; ages 5–15 must be accompanied by an adult.
 Brave parents might like to come back for the Halloween Vigil, for ages 18 and up.

 The Cadies & Witchery Tours

 These suspenseful but mirth-filled tours of Edinburgh's Old Town are suitable for all ages, on parental discretion.
 Visitors step back in time a few hundred years as Adam Lyal (deceased) and his spooky chums bring the Scottish capital's grisly past vividly to life, and may even meet Burke and Hare.

 Come here to hear about the ironic end to the Burke and Hare story – as part of his punishment, Burke's body was donated to the medical school for ‘useful dissection’, and his skeleton is still on display at the University Medical School.
 It's only open to the public on the last Saturday of each month.

-For our tips on where to stay and eat – plus other things to do in the city – see our Edinburgh with Kids guide.
+For our tips on where to stay and eat in Edinburgh – plus other family-friendly things to do in the city – see our Edinburgh with Kids guide.